 Properties of Elemental Chlorine

-Heavier than air, chlorine is a greenish-yellow gas that readily combines with most other elements.
+Heavier than air, chlorine is a pure chemical element, a greenish-yellow gas that readily combines with most other elements.
 It is toxic in small concentrations, especially with longer exposure times.
-Chlorine gas will react with moisture in the respiratory system to create hypochlorous and hydrochloric acids on tissues, along with oxidants and enzymes that break down proteins.
+Chlorine gas reacts with moisture in the respiratory system to create hypochlorous and hydrochloric acids on tissues, along with oxidants and enzymes that break down proteins.
 When a chlorine atom gains an electron, it becomes chloride, a stable ion that exists in ionic bonds with positive ions such as sodium, potassium and calcium.

 Properties of Chlorine in Bleach Products